Casco Bay Tummlers to perform

 Carl Dimow, flute and guitar; Anne-Marie D’Amico, tuba; Julie Goell, strings, vocals and bass; Nancy 3.
 Hoffman, keyboard, accordion and vocals; Ed Roseman, strings and clarinet; Keefe Jackson, clarinet; and Hayes Porterfield, drums.

 Located midway between the coast and mountains in south-central Maine, Bates is a 142-year old undergraduate college of the liberal arts and sciences and is rated among the top 25 national liberal arts colleges by U.S. News & World Report.
 Bates offers majors in 23 academic departments and six interdisciplinary programs and encourages independent study, research with faculty members and participation in off-campus programs.
 Bates does not require standardized-test results for admission.

-Tags: klezmer music, The Casco Bay Tummlers.
+Tags: arts music klezmer music performing arts The Casco Bay Tummlers

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.